 A superb sea boat that looks after its crew, the Ajax is fast both to windward and with the spinnaker flying downwind.
 It is solid and stable and copes exceptionally well in strong winds, making it a pleasure to helm and to crew.
 The Ajax is normally raced with a crew of three, although two up is perfectly possible, especially in lighter winds.

-At RHYC, we race every weekend in the sailing season, making full use of the River Orwell, as well as going out to sea frequently or up the lovely River Stour.
-An attraction of Ajax sailing is that we do not need rescue boat support for our racing, and this gives us great flexibility with our courses - sometimes choosing short, sharp racing (usually when windy) and sometimes using fair wind and tide to go further.
-Being a strict one design keelboat means that what really counts is how the boat is sailed.
-While there is plenty of rivalry on the water, Ajax sailors are friendly and welcoming; always happy to help each other and new owners get the best out of their boats.
-In winter there are occasional lunches at the RHYC for the class.
+At the Royal Harwich Yacht Club we race on almost every weekend in the sailing season, making full use of the River Orwell, as well as going out to sea or up the lovely River Stour.
+An attraction of Ajax sailing is that we do not need a support boat for our racing, and this gives us great flexibility with our courses - sometimes choosing short, sharp racing (usually when windy) and sometimes using fair wind and tide to go further.
+Being a strict one-design keelboat means that what really counts is how the boat is sailed.
+While there is plenty of rivalry on the water, Ajax sailors are friendly and welcoming; always happy to help each other and new owners get the best out of their boat!

 Ajax White Sail Races 1 and 2 – 12 July 2020